open-telemetry/community/guides/contributor/README.md

 Welcome to OpenTelemetry!
 We're excited for you to join us.
-This guide will help you get started by providing an overview of the project, how we work together, and point you towards helpful resources.
+This guide will help you get started by providing an overview of the project, how we work together, and where to find helpful resources.

 ## Table of Contents